tensorflow/compression/docs/api_docs/python/tfc/SignalConv1D.md

 * <b>`name`</b>: See above.
 * <b>`dtype`</b>: See above.
 * <b>`kernel`</b>: `Tensor`-like object.
-The convolution kernel as applied to the inputs, i.e. after any reparameterizations.
+The convolution kernel as applied to the inputs, i.e. after any reparameterizers.
 * <b>`bias`</b>: `Tensor`-like object.
 The bias vector as applied to the inputs, i.e.
-    after any reparameterizations.
+    after any reparameterizers.
 * <b>`trainable_variables`</b>: List of trainable variables.
 * <b>`non_trainable_variables`</b>: List of non-trainable variables.
 * <b>`variables`</b>: List of all variables of this layer, trainable and non-trainable.